vaibhavgits/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 - Compliance requirements
 - IT strategy

-S3 is a proprietary storage technology (unlike EFS / NFS), so how do you expose the S3 data on-premise?
+S3 is a Cloud-native technology (unlike EFS / NFS), so how do you expose the S3 data on-premise?
 AWS Storage Gateway!

 AWS Storage Cloud Native Options:

-- Block Storage: Elastic Block Store (EBS) and EC2 Instance Store
+- Block Storage: Amazon Elastic Block Store (EBS) and EC2 Instance Store
-- File Storage: Elastic File System (EFS)
+- File Storage: Amazon Elastic File System (EFS)
 - Object Storage: S3 and Glacier

 The Storage Gateway is bridge between on-premise data and cloud data in S3.